New York City hires laborers to bury dead in Hart Island potter's field amid coronavirus surge

-NEW YORK, April 9 (Reuters) - New York City officials have hired contract laborers to bury the dead in its potter’s field on Hart Island as the city’s daily death rate from the coronavirus epidemic has reached grim new records in each of the last three days.
+NEW YORK (Reuters) - New York City officials have hired contract laborers to bury the dead in its potter’s field on Hart Island as the city’s daily death rate from the coronavirus epidemic has reached grim new records in each of the last three days.

 The city has used Hart Island to bury New Yorkers with no known next of kin or whose family are unable to arrange a funeral since the 19th century.

-For burial on the island, the dead are wrapped in body bags and placed inside pine caskets.
-The deceased’s name is scrawled in large letters on each casket, which helps should any body need to be disinterred later, and they are buried in long narrow trenches excavated by digging machines.
+Before burial, the dead are wrapped in body bags and placed inside pine caskets.
+The deceased’s name is scrawled in large letters on each casket, which helps should a body need to be disinterred later.
+They are buried in long narrow trenches excavated by digging machines.

 “They added two new trenches in case we need them,” Kersten said.
 To help with the surge, and amid an outbreak of the COVID-19 respiratory illness caused by the virus at the city’s main jail, contract laborers have been hired, he said.